codeliner/jekyll-gitbook/README.md

 ### Copy link to paragraph

 The template includes a little JavaScript to add link icons in front of all `h1, h2, h3` **if they have a non empty id attribute**.
-The icon becomes visible when hovering over a headline and on click a deep link to that headline is put into the clipboard.
+The icon becomes visible when hovering over a headline and add a deep link to it into clipboard on click.

 The script is located in `/assets/js/paragraph-link.js`